Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/index.md

 To come as the course progresses.

 ## Other material only available on LUMI

+The following materials are available to members of the `project_465000388` project only:

+-   Slides of presentations given by HPE people are in
+    <code>/project/project_465000388/slides/HPE</code> on LUMI
+-   Exercises from the HPE sessions are in
+    <code>/project/project_465000388/exercises/HPE</code> on LUMI

 <!--
 The following materials can only be found on LUMI and are only accessible to members of project_465000388: